If you’re staying with us this Easter holidays, there's lots of fun activities planned for families.

 Easter Activities at Woolley Grange

 From the 18th-22nd April we’re having a house party.
 Our special Easter Celebration package includes four nights’ dinner, bed and breakfast and a programme of activities that are sure to interest everyone in the family.
-Learn to willow weave and take home your own basket of sweet peas or window ledge salad or have a go at egg decorating using natural dyes from garden plants.
-For chocolate lovers, create your own chocolate truffles and put them in a handmade gift box, or how about the family generation challenge of Easter egg decorating?
+Learn to willow weave, have a go at egg decorating using natural dyes from garden plants and, for chocolate lovers, create your own chocolate truffles and put them in a handmade gift box, or how about the family generation challenge of Easter egg decorating?
 Great fun and bound to bring out the competitive spirit in everyone!

 In the Den there’s fun play (whilst the adults rest) as well as tissue paper art, bunny masks and chocolate lolly making.